Mohsen Rafighdoost: Business career

 In 1989 he was appointed head of the Mostazafan Foundation or Bonyad-e Mostazafen va Janbazan (Foundation of the Oppressed), "the second-largest commercial enterprise" in Iran behind the state-owned National Iranian Oil Company where he remained until 1999.

 Since 1999, Mohsen Rafighdoost has been the Director of the Noor Foundation.
 The Foundation reportedly owns apartment blocks and "makes an estimated $200 million importing pharmaceuticals, sugar and construction materials."

-Controversy
+Interviews

+In a television interview, conducted on 8 March 2025, the former minister of the Iranian Revolutionary Guard Corps (IRGC), admitted that Iran was responsible for assassinating dissidents abroad, confirming that he personally oversaw some of these operations.
+He revealed that the funding for these assassinations came from profits made through arms trade during the Iran-Iraq War.

+Some of the key figures targeted included: